Postgraduate Course: Analysing the Environment (PGGE11198)

 ||Availability||Not available to visiting students

 Week 1.
-Intro to doing environmental sciences: what and why?
+Intro to doing environmental & social sciences: what and why?

 This course provides an insight and experience of skills sets identified as currently desirable to both the student cohort and employment sector concerned with the wider environment and its study